 What to talk about during Trans Awareness Week

-Firstly, remember that each and every one of our Trans Awareness Week Pride Packs come with educational posters filled with ways to be a trans ally (no matter your level of knowledge), along with conversation cards to get your team chatting about what the week's truly about.
+Firstly, remember that each and every one of our Trans Awareness Week Pride Packs come with educational posters filled with ways to be a trans ally (no matter your level of knowledge).
+You're even able to purchase booklet and poster resources to use all year round!

 Here are some of our favourite ways to get conversation started during Trans Awareness Week about what we can all do to stand with our trans colleagues, clients, students, friends, and family.